 According to experts, leptospirosis is an emerging public health issue.
 Climate change and urbanization promote the spread of this disease, particularly through the proliferation of rats and coypu in our cities and countryside(1).

 Laboratory confirmed cases of leptospirosis in humans in the United Kingdom

 Rights of workers exposed to leptospirosis

-The potentially serious consequences of leptospirosis on the health of workers has led the International Labor Organization to recognize it as an occupational disease, in order to ensure that victims are compensated(11).
+The potentially serious consequences of leptospirosis on the health of workers has led the International Labor Organization to recognize it as an occupational disease, to ensure that victims are compensated(13).

-This recognition is also applicable under European law(12).The protection of workers is guaranteed under French law, for example: employers are obliged to protect the moral and physical health of their employees and agents, with the assistance of Occupational Physicians and Multidisciplinary Occupational Health Teams(13,14).
+This recognition is also applicable under European and French law(14).
+Furthermore, the protection of workers is guaranteed under French law.
+For example, employers are obliged to protect the moral and physical health of their employees and agents, with the assistance of Occupational Physicians and Multidisciplinary Occupational Health Teams(15,16).

-Leptospirosis affects several professions.
-In France, leptospirosis is sometimes commonly known as “sewage worker’s disease” (maladie des égoutiers),
+In France, leptospirosis is sometimes commonly known as “sewage worker’s disease” (maladie des égoutiers).

 These bacteria can penetrate through:

 – the dilated pores of healthy macerated skin(22)

 The first symptoms of leptospirosis may present rapidly after contact with the bacteria, or sometimes over a longer timeframe – which can make diagnosis slow and difficult(22).